sollynoay/Sonar-simulator-blender/README.md

 Currently support Blender 2.79 and 2.80.
 Blender 2.79 has a rectangular-shaped spot light in Blender renderer which is similar to sonar wave emission; however, the accuracy and precision of Blender renderer cannot be guaranteed.
 For other rendered, using Blenderer 2.80 would be much better, which has more functions.
 # Dependencies
-Opencv for Python and OpenEXR.
+Opencv and OpenEXR.
 For Opencv in Windows, don't forget to copy dll file to your workspace.
+To link Opencv to blender, try
+import sys
+sys.path.append(path to the correct Python version in Opencv)
 Although, the program is cross platform, the uploaded OpenEXR only supports windows.
 Installation for Windows can follow:
 https://www.kunihikokaneko.com/dblab/cg/bpypip.html